prasdud/GO-RTCS/README.md

 - **Minimal Client**
   Lightweight HTML + JS page for testing, or CLI/tools like `wscat` can connect to the WebSocket endpoint.

-- **Optional Persistence (Post-MVP)**
-  - Save chat history in a database (SQLite/PostgreSQL).
-  - API endpoints to fetch past messages (`GET /messages`) or send via REST (`POST /messages`).

 ---

 ## Tech Stack

 - **Backend:** Go (`net/http`, `gorilla/websocket`)
 - **Frontend (optional):** Minimal HTML + JS
-- **Data Storage:** In-memory (optional DB for persistence)
+- **Data Storage:** In-memory
-- **Deployment:** Localhost / Docker
+- **Deployment:** Localhost, Docker for final product

 ---

 ## Architecture Overview

-1. Client connects to the WebSocket server.
+1. Client connects to the WebSocket server (global server).
+2. Client enters username on connection, this username is used to identify the client.
-2. Server creates a goroutine per client to handle incoming messages.
+3. Server creates a goroutine per client to handle incoming messages.
-3. Messages are sent through a channel to the broadcast routine.
+4. Messages are sent through a channel to the broadcast routine.
-4. Broadcast routine forwards messages to all connected clients in real-time.
+5. Broadcast routine forwards messages to all connected clients in real-time.
-5. Optional persistence layer stores messages in DB for future retrieval.
+6. Server has a TTL that kicks in after all clients disconnect.
 ---

 ## Future Enhancements / Twists

-- Multiple rooms / channels
+- Private rooms with user auth
-- User authentication (JWT)
 - Ephemeral messages (disappear after X seconds)
-- Chat analytics (active users, messages per minute)
+- Real time chat analytics (active users, messages per minute)
-- Bot for moderation or automatic replies
-- Dockerized deployment / online demo

 ---